A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

-While some made-in-Cowtown claims, like ginger beef, are highly suspect, history confirms the cocktail had its beginnings at the Westin hotel (then the Calgary Inn) back in 1969 when bartender Walter Chell added a twist to the established Bloody Mary.
+While some made-in-Cowtown claims, like ginger beef, are highly suspect, history confirms the Caesar had its beginnings at The Westin Calgary hotel (then the Calgary Inn) back in 1969 when bartender Walter Chell added a twist to the established Bloody Mary.
 The game changer?
 Clamato juice.
 Since ’69 predates Mott’s first sales of Clamato by about a year, imagine Chell mashing his own clams and probably juicing his own tomatoes to get just the right flavour.

-The drink caught on like the fire it creates in your mouth and, 43-years later, it’s estimated Canadians consume 350 million Caesars made with Mott’s Clamato annually, about 12 to 13 a year for those of legal drinking age and older.
-It has become the country’s unofficial national cocktail.
+The drink caught on like the fire it creates in your mouth and, 50-plus years later, it’s estimated Canadians consume more than 407 million Caesars made with Mott’s Clamato annually, about 12 to 13 a year for those of legal drinking age and older.

 What makes a good Caesar?